Mel Gibson: Controversies

 Winona Ryder has repeatedly told a story to various press outlets about speaking to Mel Gibson with her friend at a party.
 Gibson allegedly responded to her friend, who was gay, by asking if he was going to get AIDS from speaking with him, and later asked Ryder, who is Jewish, if she was an "oven dodger."
 A representative of Gibson later denied the accusations.

 In July 2010, Gibson had been recorded during a phone call with Grigorieva where he suggested that if she got "raped by a pack of niggers", she would be to blame, and threatening to burn down Grigorieva's house while she was inside it.
 Grigorieva said the voices on the multiple recordings leaked were of herself and Gibson, according to CNN.
-He was barred from coming near Grigorieva or their daughter due to a domestic violence-related restraining order.
+He was barred from coming near Grigorieva or their daughter due to a domestic violence–related restraining order.
 The Los Angeles County Sheriff's Department launched a domestic violence investigation against Gibson, later dropped when Gibson pleaded no contest to a misdemeanor battery charge.

 Gibson's controversial statements resulted in his being blacklisted in Hollywood for almost a decade.
 Both Robert Downey Jr. and journalist Allison Hope Weiner advocated for forgiveness for Gibson in 2014.
 In 2016, Gibson's film Hacksaw Ridge, which received six Academy Award nominations, resulted in what was perceived as a "thaw" in his reputation.

+In August 2026, Gibson attended Fan Expo Canada in Toronto and made hand gestures behind an ASL interpreter while he walked on a stage to attend a Q&A. He was accused of mocking the interpreter.
+He later said in a statement, "There was no intended maliciousness attached, and I certainly apologize to anyone who was upset by it."